bhargablinx/invoice-client-management/client/README.md

     - Send Reminder
 - Client and service detail pages
     - No dedicated detail view routes are exposed yet
-- Invitation management polish
-    - No explicit resend/cancel invitation actions are wired to backend endpoints yet
 - Dashboard micro-actions
     - Recent activity items are derived from invoice data only
     - Top Services is still based on service catalog data rather than true service usage analytics